msarfraz/AddressBookSystem/Readme.md

 #### sh start-docker.sh

-The web api can be accessed via swagger http://localhost:8080/swagger-ui/index.html
+Once the docker image is up, the web api can be accessed via swagger http://localhost:8080/swagger-ui/index.html